I need human help to enter verification code (office hours only)

 RabbiRachel@My-DOS.org

 Rabbi Rachel Axelrad was ordained by the Academy for Jewish Religion, California, in 2020.
 She has 20 years of experience as a Shaliach Tzibur in multiple service formats.
+Her extensive liturgical knowldege informs her leadership and highly valued teaching skills.
 She is experienced in providing pastoral care to individuals needing spiritual support, whether in hospitals, nursing homes, and hospice, or at funerals and memorial services.
+Her expertise is in working with adults of all ages, especially seniors, whether active, independent, or frail.
+She considers pastoral care a critical element of a rabbi’s role in the community and is always available to congregants needing spiritual support.
+We are blessed by her presence at Desert Outreach Synagogue.
+Read more...

-Randy Lester-Wilson
+Chaplain Randy Lester-Wilson

 Chaplain@My-DOS.org